William Mortlock Palmer MD FSA of Linton (1866-1939)

 On June 16th 1921 he gave a lecture to Meldreth Women’s Institute on Meldreth Church.

-In 1923 he gave a lecture to the Young People’s Guild in the Old Chapel, Melbourn on ‘The Neighbourhood of Melbourn and Meldreth’, a transcription of which can be seen by clicking on the document link at the bottom of this page.
+In 1923 he gave a lecture to the Young People’s Guild in the Old Chapel, Melbourn on ‘The Neighbourhood of Melbourn and Meldreth’, a copy of which can be seen by clicking on the document link at the bottom of this page.

 In 1924, he gave a lecture entitled “Richard Willowes, Vicar of Meldreth, 1692-1736”